-9) Redirect Your Energy
+9) Redirect your energy

 Important to realize, this type of attitude will send you straight back to anger and sadness.
 Instead of thinking about what we can’t do, think of what we can do is key.
 I finally got some time to write, read and spend some time at home.
 I can reconnect with old friends and enjoy watching some shows on TV.

-10) Seek Counseling
+10) Seek counseling

 Getting help from a professional is a sign of strength, not weakness, so if you feel very miserable and depressed for a period, don’t be afraid to seek out the help of a therapist.
 Talking to someone who can understand is always helpful and can get you back on your feet again.

-11) Be Patient and Take One Day at a Time.
+11) Be patient and take one day at a time.

-Make sure you give your body enough time to heal correctly.
+Make sure you give your body enough time to heal properly.
 Do not jump right back into it the day you start to feel a little bit better; this will only slow down your healing process.
 Instead, each day, do a bit more, and gradually you’ll start to build the confidence to get back out there.

-Even though you’re improving, it’s sometimes hard to see those gains because you’re so focused on performing at your pre-injury levels.
+Even though you’re improving, it’s hard to see those gains sometimes because you’re so focused on performing at your pre-injury levels.

-Honestly, I had to keep a Microsoft Excel spreadsheet to track my activities.
+Truly, I had to keep a Microsoft Excel spreadsheet to track my activities.
 So I was able to measure my daily progress.